PiotrTopa/OldTrainStationClock/README.md

 ## Software

-I have decided to go with Micropython becouse of portability, easiness of implementation and becouse I didnt need to make the clock Real-Time Application (which is funny thing to say about a clock, to be honest).
+I have decided to go with Micropython becouse of portability, easiness of implementation and becouse I didn't need to make the clock Real-Time Application (which is funny thing to say about a clock, to be honest).

 Perhaps it is not my finest piece of computer code, as this is DIY project intended to be created quickly.
-It took me 2 episodes of The Office (the one when Micheal meets Jim in the conference and the previous one to that) to put it in place.
+It took me 2 episodes of The Office (the one when Micheal meets Jim on the conference and the previous one to that) to put it in place.

 ### Features